-Exercise your powers of negotiation and keep Britain happy in High Tea, a socially enhanced trading game
+Exercise your powers of negotiation and risk-taking to keep Britain happy in a trading game with a twist

 Wellcome Collection, a free destination for the incurably curious in London features exhibitions and events exploring the connections between medicine, life and art.
 A key exhibition in the 2010/11 calendar was High Society, a show exploring the history of recreational drugs in our society and culture, from ancient Egyptian poppy tinctures through Victorian cocaine eye drops to 1960s psychedelic light shows.
 We were asked to create a game with broad appeal, encouraging people to find out more about the Opium Wars, a very dubious period of Britain’s imperial history.
 Wellcome Collection’s core remit is public engagement, so the broader ambition was to use the reach of a game to increase awareness of their brand with a game as appealing and complex as the exhibition itself.